The UA College of Pharmacy offers an MS degree in Pharmaceutical Sciences.

 Health & Pharmaceutical Outcomes Graduate Program Track

-The goal of the MS program is to provide the student with the essential skills and abilities to assume managerial and leadership positions related to the economic analysis, outcomes of pharmaceuticals, pharmaceutical services and health care in health care organizations, government agencies, pharmaceutical companies, and academic institutions.
+The goal of the MS (thesis and non-thesis) program is to provide the student with the essential skills and abilities to assume managerial and leadership positions related to the economic analysis, outcomes of pharmaceuticals, pharmaceutical services and health care in health care organizations, government agencies, pharmaceutical companies, and academic institutions.
 Students will receive an MS degree in pharmaceutical sciences emphasis in health and pharmaceutical outcomes.
 Many MS graduates pursue pharmaceutical industry or managed care careers, which involve activities such as working as the project development, design, and management level, assisting in product development and marketing.
 The average time to graduate is less than 3 years.
 Learn More

 Master of Science in Pharmaceutical Science (MSPS) Program Track